 - Generous teaspoon Old Bay seasoning plus more for dusting after cooking

 - 2 Tablespoons melted bacon grease lard, or another cooking oil

-- 3 Tablespoons all purpose flour or equivalent
+- 3 Tablespoons all purpose flour GF flour is fine too.

 - Lemon wedges for serving

 - Cut the mushrooms into morsel sized pieces a bit larger than youd want for a single bite to account for the loss of volume during cooking, typically for me this means very large mushrooms are quartered, medium sized ones are halved, and small ones are left whole (refer to my pictures here).